Care for our Wildlife

 Food

 Using bird feeders or putting out feed such as nectar substitute or seed will attract birds.
-Bread is not recommended as it is a low energy food, not good for bird heath and it also tends to attract imported rather than native birds.
+Bread is not recommended as it is a low energy food, not good for bird heath.
+It also tends to attract imported rather than native birds.
 Honey should also not be fed to birds.
 If you want birds that you have to return on a regular basis it is important to feed them the appropriate food at regular intervals.
 Feeders can be located to attract birds to places where you can easily see them.
 Bird groups and clubs can provide recommendations on what is best to feed to birds.
-Native bird seed mixes can be bought in pet shops to attract native birds.
+Native bird seed mixes can be bought in pet shops to specifically attract native birds.

 Habitat features used by birds